vercel/next.js/docs/api-reference/next/image.md

 When `responsive`, the image will scale the dimensions down for smaller viewports and scale up for larger viewports.
-Warning, the parent element must not have style `display: flex`.
+Note: the responsive layout may not work correctly if the parent element uses a display value other than `block` such as `display: flex` or `display: grid`.

 When `fill`, the image will stretch both width and height to the dimensions of the parent element, usually paired with the [`objectFit`](#objectFit) property.